mobify/mobifyjs/www/v2/docs/index.md

                         maxWidth: 320
                     });
                 }
-                // When the document has finished loading, stop checking for images if (Mobify.Utils.domIsReady()) {
+                // When the document has finished loading, stop checking for new images if (Mobify.Utils.domIsReady()) {
                     clearInterval(intervalId)
                 }